 Reputation Management – Also Known as Brand Monitoring

 We all know the importance of a good reputation and online reviews.
-To buy stuff online, the majority of us check online reviews, including social media reviews, Google reviews and other review platforms before making a decision.
+To buy stuff online, the majority of us check online reviews, including social media reviews, Google reviews, and other review platforms before making a decision.
 The same thing applies to research tools to use daily at work as a marketer.

 Negative reviews put people off and how you handle can define your future as a business.
 You could either ignore them (highly not recommended).
-Act rude and make your situation even worse, or apologise for whatever caused a person to write a negative opinion and do your best to make up for it.
+Act rude and make your situation even worse, or apologize for whatever caused a person to write a negative opinion and do your best to make up for it.

 However, you have to be aware of those opinions in the first place.
 That’s where social media monitoring, combined with sentiment analysis comes in!

 Social media is a popular channel of communication with customers these days.
 Whenever a customer is unsatisfied with the service (whether or not it’s your fault), they prefer social media (Facebook/Twitter/Instagram).
 Customers expect brands to respond to social media almost immediately.
 If you’re not quick enough, you might see them moving on to your competitors instead of waiting for your reply.
 With the help of sentiment analysis, such mentions will appear in your dashboard, and you better start engaging them as soon as they are pop-up.

 Chances are some of your competitors are getting bad press online.
 It’s where you could step in as long as you’re aware of those negative mentions.
 We don’t advise to take advantage of whatever they had neglected aggressively, but we highly recommend chiming in conversations when they don’t even bother to reply to the mentions they are getting.

 At this stage, the implications are difficult to understate.
 More and more organizations are turning to sentiment analysis to understand consumer behaviors better.
 It’s gaining popularity and quickly building a reputation that is going to help propel it forward into the future towards more profound conclusions and insights.